gareth-39/The-Big-Quiz/README.md

 #

 # Deployment:
-* To deploy my project i went to github and entered my The-Big-Quiz repository, then continued into settings, then in settings section i proceeded to github pages.
-Then In github i went to deploy from a branch and used a main branch and pressed save.
-Then i copied my github.io link and pasted it into my readME.md file.
+* To deploy my project, I went to Github and entered my "The-Big-Quiz repository", then continued into settings, then in settings the section I proceeded to Github pages.
+Then, in Github I went to deploy from a branch and used a main branch and pressed save.
+Then I copied my Github.io link and pasted it into my readME.md file.

 # Credits: